keptn/lifecycle-toolkit/docs/docs/reference/crd-reference/app.md

 - The `metadata.version` field is now completely managed by Keptn.
   You do not increment this value to cause a new execution of tasks and evaluations;
-  the only way to triger a new execution is to increment the `spec.version` field for the `KeptnApp` resource..
+  the only way to trigger a new execution is to increment the `spec.version` field for the `KeptnApp` resource..
 - The pre/post-deployment tasks and evaluations are now defined in the [KeptnAppContext](appcontext.md)